Bipasha Basu: Stage performances

-Basu has been a regular perfomer at several Hindi film award ceremonies like Filmfare and IIFA.
+Basu has been a regular performer at several Hindi film award ceremonies like Filmfare and IIFA.
 In the summer of 2013, she performed live alongside Atif Aslam, Shaan and Malaika Arora for the first time in a series of concerts in Birmingham and London.
 In July 2020, Basu posted on her Instagram account, expressing how she misses the energy and exuberance of performing in front of a live audience and adding that she "can't wait for it to happen again soon."

 Lifestyle brand

 In 2015, Basu, Malaika Arora, and Sussanne Khan launched their own shopping portal "The Label Life".
 Basu's section of the portal included makeup, statement jewels, shoes and bags.